Clos network: Beneš network (m = n = 2)

 A rearrangeably nonblocking network of this type with m = n = 2 is generally called a Beneš network, even though it was discussed and analyzed by others before Václav E. Beneš.
 The number of inputs and outputs is N = r×n = 2r.
-Such networks have 2 log2N − 1 stages, each containing N/2 2×2 crossbar switches, and use a total of N log2N − N/2 2×2 crossbar switches.
-For example, an 8×8 Beneš network (i.e. with N = 8) is shown below; it has 2 log28 − 1 = 5 stages, each containing N/2 = 4 2×2 crossbar switches, and it uses a total of N log2N − N/2 = 20 2×2 crossbar switches.
+Such networks have 2log2N − 1 stages, each containing N/2 2×2 crossbar switches, and use a total of Nlog2N − N/2 2×2 crossbar switches.
+For example, an 8×8 Beneš network (i.e. with N = 8) is shown below; it has 2log28 − 1 = 5 stages, each containing N/2 = 4 2×2 crossbar switches, and it uses a total of N log2N − N/2 = 20 2×2 crossbar switches.
 The central three stages consist of two smaller 4×4 Beneš networks, while in the center stage, each 2×2 crossbar switch may itself be regarded as a 2×2 Beneš network.
-This example therefore highlights the recursive construction of this type of network.
+This example therefore highlights the recursive construction of this type of network, with one of the two constituent 4×4 Beneš highlighted.
+The color of the lines between the 2×2 blocks are chosen to emphasize the odd-even recursive decomposition of the inputs, with the odd numbered inputs going to one sub-block, and the even numbered inputs going to the other sub-block.